nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 `copy and paste the code that we generated earlier from the configurator`

-Press control x, press y to apply the changes, and then press enter to save the edits made to the file.
+Press control x, and then press y followed by enter to save the edits made to the file.

 # Running the shell script